Please note: AABB reserves the right to make updates to this program.

 Director/Moderator: Nancy M. Dunbar, MD, Medical Director, Blood Bank, Department of Pathology and Laboratory Medicine, Dartmouth-Hitchcock Medical Center, Lebanon, NH

-Speaker: Meghan Delaney, DO, MPH, Chief, Pathology & Laboratory Medicine, Children’s National Health System, Washington, DC
+Speaker: Meghan Delaney, DO, MPH, Chief of Pathology & Laboratory Medicine, Director of Transfusion Medicine, Children’s National Health System, Washington, DC

 After participating in this educational activity, participants should be able to: